• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

-This post was originally published on December 9, 2016 and was updated on September 3, 2020.
 These kolaczki cookies are impressive to look at and a snap to put together.
-They’re made from a simple cream cheese dough and then filled with your favorite fruit pie filling.
+They’re made from a simple cream cheese dough and then filled with your favorite fruit filling.
 A dusting of powdered sugar adds a touch of elegance to this simple Polish recipe!

 A mixture of apricot and raspberry filling kolaczki cookies are on a piece of parchment paper dusted with powdered sugar.

-These cookies are such an easy bake to make.
+These cookies are a time honored tradition in my family.
 The cream cheese dough is moist and not too sweet.
 It is easy to work with and is very forgiving.
 It beautifully balances out the sugary fruit filling and bakes up crispy and lightly golden on the outside, but tender on the inside.

 Kolaczki (or kolaczky or kolacky, depending on where you’re from or what Polish bakery you’re using), are cookies that comes together in a snap with just a handful of ingredients!